 Sauteed butternut squash is a simple, one-pan, stove-top, savory recipe that pairs well with most main dishes.
-This dish has a mild flavor that kids love.
+This dish has a mild flavor, just like this vegetable pulao, that kids will love.

 Although an autumnal vegetable, these days butternut squash is available in the supermarkets all through the year, unlike pumpkin which makes its yearly appearance during autumn!
-When pumpkin is not in season, I use butternut squash in its place in recipes such as this vegan pumpkin bread and vegan stew.
+When pumpkin is not in season, I use butternut squash instead in recipes such as this dairy free banana bread and this comforting vegan stew.

-What is your favourite squash recipe?
+What is your favorite squash recipe?
 Do share with me in the comments below.
 I would love to hear from you!

 Ingredients for Sauteed Butternut Squash Recipe